matter-labs/zksync-docs/README.md

 ## Contributions

-We welcome contributions from the community to ZKsync Docs.
+We welcome contributions from the community to zkSync Docs.
 If you're looking for ideas on where to start with contributing, check out the [Contribution Overview](./content/90.contributing-to-documentation/10.index.md).
-To learn more on how to follow best practices when contributing to ZKsync Docs, refer to the [Contribution Guidelines](./content/90.contributing-to-documentation/20.contribution-guidelines.md).
+To learn more on how to follow best practices when contributing to zkSync Docs, refer to the [Contribution Guidelines](./content/90.contributing-to-documentation/20.contribution-guidelines.md).
 If you are writing new content to add to the docs, the [Documentation Styleguide](./content/90.contributing-to-documentation/30.documentation-styleguide.md) can provide additional guidance.